about

 Web applications

-Full-stack web applications, mostly Go or Rust on the backend and whatever the frontend needs to be — React, Next, Svelte, Leptos.
+Full-stack web applications, mostly Go or Rust on the backend and whatever the frontend needs to be — React, Next, Svelte, or Verve when the right tool is the one I wrote.

 Agentic systems